Tamron SP 90mm f/2.5 Macro 52B Adaptall 2 Lens Review

 Tamron’s 90mm f/2.5 SP Macro 52B Adaptall 2 lens produces sharp images at f/8 & f/11.
 Used on any crop body camera, at f/5.6, the soft corners won’t be an issue.

 There are 26 Adaptall 2 adapters that can be swapped onto the lens.
 Any 35mm film SLR mount can be easily found, which makes adapting the lens to a mirrorless camera easy.

 The lens is only manual focus.
 Despite being compact, the lens is heavy.
 To get to 1:1 magnification, the Tamron SP BBAR MC 2X Adaptall tele-converter is required.

 The teleconverter adds weight and length to the lens that makes it less desirable to carry around.
-Overall, a nice lens as long as you don't have to buy a Adaptall 2 adapter.
+Overall, a nice lens as long as you don’t have to buy an Adaptall 2 adapter.

 |Elements Groups||8 ele.
 6 gr.|

 |Working Distance||23.2cm (9-1/8")|

 Adaptall 2 lenses feature a universal mount that works with adapters.
 The adapter on a lens can be removed and replaced with an adapter for a different lens mount.

 Between Tamron and a few third parties, 26!!! different adapters exist.
 A comprehensive list of Adaptall 2 adapters is available here.